Xeretis/CliLib/readme.md

 To make an option group make an instance of type `OptionGroup`.
 Each option group requires a policy and a description.
 The policy can be any value of `enum class Policy`.

-To add an option use the `.addOption(const std::string& option, const std::string& desc, const std::string& longOption="")` method.
+To add an option use the `.addOption(const std::string& option, const std::string& desc, const std::string& longOption="")` or the `.addOption(Option* newOption)` method.
+(In the second case the Option has to be dynamically allocated)

 Optional parameters:
  - `const std::string& longOption=""`: Use this to set the long version of the flag (the one the starts with --).